rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    For TCP and TLS.
 Public IP address and port (WAN address and port) (separated by ‘:’) associated with the transport instantiation.

-   For WAN_UDPv4.
+   For UDPv4_WAN.
 Public address of the UDPv4_WAN transport instantiation.
 Format is ``<public_ip>:<public_port>``.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.

    | **Default:** ``Not set``

+-  ``-transportHostPort <port>``

+   For UDPv4_WAN.
+Internal host port associated with the transport instantiation.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

+   | **Default:** ``set to public port specified as part of -transportPublicAddress``

 -  ``-transportWanServerAddress <ipaddr>``